syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-WinUI.md

 {% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Read-and-Save-document/Open-and-save-Word-document/WinUI/WinUI-Desktop-app).

 By executing the program, you will get the **Word document** as follows.

 ![WinUI Desktop open and save output Word document](WinUI_Images/OpenAndSaveOutput.png)